rwnk-12/apmyx-gui/README.md

 1. Install the [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?pli=1) extension.
 2. Open the Apple Music website and log in to your account.
 3. Click the extension icon and then the export button to save the cookies.txt file.
-4. Open the file and find the line for "media user token".
+4. Open the file and find the line for "media-user-token".
 5. Copy the long value from that line.
 6. Paste the value into the apmyx settings field.